Securie for GitHub Actions — CI-native security gate

 Limitations

-Pre-launch.
-Runs as part of the workflow — so the scan counts against your GitHub Actions minutes.
+Managed rollout.
+Runs as part of the workflow, so the review counts against your GitHub Actions minutes.
 Requires either a Securie API token (stored as a GitHub secret) or the Securie GitHub App for OAuth.
-Can't open fix PRs on its own — that feature requires the GitHub App.
+Can't open fix PRs on its own; that feature requires the GitHub App.

 Install

-- When live: add a workflow step to .github/workflows/ci.yml
+- When your repo is enabled, add a workflow step to .github/workflows/ci.yml

 - - uses: securie/action@v1